mikejac/node-red-contrib-google-smarthome/README.md

 - Toggle "Enable Node debug" in the configuration node, connect a debug node to the output of the management node and look for debug messages.
 In the Node-Red UI select 'Restart Flows' on the 'Deploy' button to see messages during initialization.
-- Go to [Actions on Google Console](https://console.actions.google.com), on tab `Test` click `Reset Test`.
-If this doesn't do anything, click the `Settings` button, disable and re-enable `On device testing`.
 - Check that you have only one single management node and one single config node.
 - Go through the [setup instructions](docs/setup_instructions.md) again and compare your settings with what you see on the screenshots